Norway in a Nutshell is one of the most popular ways to see Norway’s fjords, and you don’t need to book the official package to do it.

 The Naeroyfjord is one of the narrowest and most scenic fjords in Norway.
 With towering mountains, quaint coastal towns, and waterfalls, Naeroyfjord is definitely worth visiting.
 The Flåm Railway, also called Flåmsbana, has been described as the most beautiful train journey in the world (by Lonely Planet in 2014).
 It is a 20 km trip that connects Flåm and Myrdal and is one of the steepest routes in the world.

 Norway in a Nutshell is a packaged tour that is operated by Fjord Tours.
 The tour can start in Oslo, Bergen, Voss or Flåm and end either where you started or at one of its other destinations.
-For example, in just one day, you can take a train from Bergen to Voss, a cruise on Naeroyfjord & Aurlandsfjord, take the Flåm Railway to Myrdal, and then take a train onward to Oslo.
-It’s a big day and it also has a big price (prices start at NOK 1600), but includes your transportation across a large part of Norway.
+For example, in just one day, you can take a train from Bergen to Voss, cruise on Naeroyfjord & Aurlandsfjord, take the Flåm Railway to Myrdal, and then take a train onward to Oslo.
+It’s a big day, and it also has a high price (prices start around NOK 2700), but it includes your transportation across a large part of Norway.

-To read more about Norway in a Nutshell, visit their website.
+To read more about Norway in a Nutshell, visit the Fjord Tours website.

 How to Do Norway in a Nutshell on Your Own